| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 terminated if the number of subjects in the study conformed to the

 calculated sample size about 36 subjects in each group.
+Regarding the

 efficacy of drugs on five cluster scores (anergia, thought disturbance,